-Aloe true belongs to the family Asphodelaceae ( Asphodelaceae ), which is closely related to miraculous families of amaryllis and rattlesnakes.
-Aloe Vera itself is a plant that perhaps has the second highest number of scientific publications about its effect after ginsling - more than 3,000 publications are currently available on this plant.
-A recent review of the state of scientific knowledge about the healing effects of aloe is Akaberi2016tea .
+Aloe true belongs to the Asphodelaceae family, which is closely related to miraculous families of amaryllis and asparagus.
+Aloe Vera itself is a plant that has perhaps the second highest number of scientific publications about its effect - more than 3000 publications are currently available on this plant.
+A recent review of the state of scientific knowledge about the medicinal effects of aloe is Akaberi2016tea .

-The leaves of aloe are pulpy, succulent.
+Aloe leaves are fleshy, succulent.
 By simple extrusion of the pulp from them can be prepared gel, which is used in food and beverages.
-The gel contains polysaccharides composed of mannose, glucose and other monosaccharide units, mainly acemanan polysaccharide, which improves wound healing and has wider beneficial effects.
-In addition to vitamins, minerals and other common substances, anthraquinones, such as rein, take the lead in the phytochemical profile of aloe.
-The recent review of the health effects of the reine is Sun2016csr .
+The gel contains polysaccharides composed of units of mannose, glucose and other monosaccharides, mainly acemanan polysaccharide, which improves wound healing and has wider beneficial effects.
+In addition to vitamins, minerals and other common substances, the putative position in the phytochemical profile of aloe takes anthraquinones, such as rein.
+A recent review of the health effects of the reine is Sun2016csr .
 The positive effects of aloe on healing wounds and burns (one of the traditional indications of aloe) summarizes Hashemi2015rpa .
 Relative aloe tree ( Aloe arborescens ) has been shown to have antiviral effect against influenza and other respiratory diseases ( Glatthaarsaalmuller2015aaa ).